ElVit/hassio-addons/addon-lftp/DOCS.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "LFTP" add-on in the Supervisor add-on store and install it.
+1. Search for the "LFTP Sync" add-on in the Supervisor add-on store and install it.
-1. Start the "LFTP" add-on
+1. Start the "LFTP Sync" add-on
-1. Check the logs of the "LFTP" add-on to see if everything went well.
+1. Check the logs of the "LFTP Sync" add-on to see if everything went well.

 ## Configuration